 If you’ve ever had your home on the market, you are familiar with the multitude of questions you’ll get from potential buyers.
 Often, inexperienced sellers are thankful to get an offer that they forget to ask any questions of the buyers.
 When we are representing Austin home sellers, we ask the buyer’s agent a multitude of questions so we can gauge how serious an offer this is, if the buyer has been pre-approved (not pre-qualified) and how likely the deal is to close.
 When you take your home off the market and essentially “reserve” it for a buyer, you want to have as much confidence as you can that they want to go through with the deal.
+Here are the top 10 questions to ask before accepting an offer on your home.

 Top 10 Questions to Ask Before Accepting an Offer